brianglass/anastasis/files/tuesday_matins4.md

 After the 3rd Reading, others.
 Same melody.

-Elizabeth has been freed from sterility, while the Virgin, remained once more a Virgin, when at GabrielÂ’s voice she conceived in the womb.
+Elizabeth has been freed from sterility, while the Virgin, remained once more a Virgin, when at Gabriel’s voice she conceived in the womb.
 But the Forerunner John leaps in the womb having recognised the one in the virgin womb to be God and Master, incarnate for our salvation.

 ****